ochus1/LITA_Class_Documentation/README.md

 ### Data Sources:
 ----
- The data source used in the report is data sales, csv file, that was gotten freely from kaggle [Download Here](https://kaggle.com)
+The Data source used In this Analysis is Sales Data, a csv file containing just a table with Thirty Thousand Seven hundred and Ninety-Nine rows and Eleven columns gotten freely from Kaggle [Download Here](https://www.kaggle.com).

 ### Tools Used:
 ----